Then Again, Maybe I Won't: Theme

+This novel addresses ethnic discrimination against Italian Americans, which is intertwined with the issue of middle class versus working class culture.
+Tony's family seems to be knowingly and willingly distancing themselves from their Italian heritage with their move, as not many Italian-Americans live in Rosemont.
+Tony's mother allows herself to be called "Carol" by Mrs. Hoober instead of Carmella, her true name, and his father trades in his work truck for a new car once Mrs. Hoober asks if they're "having something worked on," as pickup trucks were mostly only owned by those who needed them for their work in this period.
+Mr. Hoober is vice president of a pharmaceutical company and is apparently extremely well compensated, which gives his wife the chance to spend her days playing golf and socializing.
+The Hoobers are representative of the "high-powered American family" and seem to believe the "American way" is about money, materialism, affluent living, social status and not much else.
+As a result, they do not seem to give much attention to their trouble-making son Joel, who has the idea he can get away with anything because nobody is watching over him or enforcing discipline.

-Another slight theme touched upon is Tony regaining slight respect for the working class life his parents left behind.
-Tony and his friends are drinking milkshakes at a malt shop when Joel thinks it is cute to hide the tip inside a partially unconsumed milkshake glass, causing the waitress to make a scene and remark how Joel and his ilk know nothing of workin' for a living and that "your crummy coins buys me a loaf of bread; ever stop and think of that".
-Tony later remarks to himself he thought for a long time how his spending money goes from his pocket to a supermarket in some low-income neighborhood.
+Another theme touched upon is Tony maintaining his respect for the working class life his parents left behind.
+For example, Tony and his friends are drinking milkshakes at a malt shop when Joel thinks it is funny to hide the tip inside a half-full milkshake glass, causing the waitress to put up a fuss and remark that "your crummy coins buy me a loaf of bread; ever stop and think of that".
+This causes Tony to reflect on the differences between where he was raised and where he is now.

 The penultimate chapter in the book deals with the consequences of Joel's immoral actions.
 Tony and Joel are at a sporting goods store where the employees catch Joel shoplifting golf balls and Tony refuses to aid Joel in lying.
 Tony anticipates that his parents will learn for themselves of Joel's true nature when they read tomorrow's newspaper and see Joel will be remanded to the juvenile facility, but is surprised when he learns the owner of the sporting goods store declines to press charges against Joel for shoplifting.
 Joel's father then decides to enroll Joel in a military academy, which he believes will cure Joel of his "I will do what I want, when I want" attitude and deprive him of his pampered lifestyle at the Hoober home.